Meriden, Connecticut minor league baseball history: 1899 to 1905

 The 1903 Meriden Silverites were the runner–up, as the league changed names for one season.
-Meriden ended the season with a record of 60–41 to place 2nd in eight-team Class D level Connecticut League.
-Managed by Sam Kennedy, the Silverites ended the season 4.5 games behind the 1st place Holyoke Paperweights in the final standings.
+Meriden ended the season with a record of 60–41 to place second in eight-team Class D level Connecticut League.
+Managed by Sam Kennedy, the Silverites ended the season 4.5 games behind the first place Holyoke Paperweights in the final standings.
 In 1903, Ed Walsh continued play with Meriden, compiling an 11–10 record with a 2.14 ERA in 21 games.
 Walsh began his Hall of Fame major league career the next season with the Chicago White Sox.

-While playing in Meriden, Connecticut, it was noted that Ed Walsh met his wife Rosemary Carney, who sold ice cream at the ball park in Meriden.
+While playing in Meriden, Connecticut, it was noted that Ed Walsh met his wife Rosemary Carney, who sold ice cream at the ballpark in Meriden.
 The pair settled in Meriden, raised a family and lived there during Walsh's career in the major leagues.
-After his retirement from baseball, in was noted Walsh became a chemical engineer, working at a filtration plant for the Meriden municipal water department.
+After his retirement from baseball, Walsh became a chemical engineer, working at a filtration plant for the Meriden municipal water department.
 Walsh also loved the game of golf and reportedly became the course professional in Meriden.

 The Silverites finished in last place in the 1904 season.
-With a record of 31–84, Meriden placed 8th under manager Sam Kennedy.
-The Class D level league returned to "Connecticut State League" name, as Meriden finished 39.0 games behind the 1st place Bridgeport Orators.
+With a record of 31–84, Meriden placed eighth under manager Sam Kennedy.
+The Class D level league returned to "Connecticut State League" name, as Meriden finished 39.0 games behind the first place Bridgeport Orators.

-1905 the Meriden Silverites placed 5th, as the Connecticut State League became a Class B level League.
+1905 the Meriden Silverites placed fifth, as the Connecticut State League became a Class B level League.
 The Silverites ended the season with a final record of 49–64, led by returning manager Sam Kennedy.
-Meriden finished 19.0 games behind the 1st place Holyoke Paperweights.
+Meriden finished 19.0 games behind the first place Holyoke Paperweights.
 The Meriden Silverites folded after the season and did not return to play as members of the 1906 Connecticut State League.